 This transfer switch is from Reliance Controls Corporation and comes with a 5-year limited warranty, a money-back guarantee, and a one-year free replacement warranty.

 The manual is pretty easy to understand and has clear instructions on how to wire the transfer switch.

-An additional benefit of this transfer switch is that it fulfils the latest National Electric Code (NEC) requirements.
+An additional benefit of this transfer switch is that it fulfills the latest National Electric Code (NEC) requirements.

-That means you are getting a quality product, which will not create any problems or accidents with your local authorities or inspectors.
+That means you are getting a quality product that will not create any problems or accidents with your local authorities or inspectors.

-The transfer switch also has got the automatic on/off feature, which allows it to automatically turn off on power failures or emergencies.
+The transfer switch also has got an automatic on/off feature, which allows it to turn off during power failures or emergencies automatically.

 This is a great safety device that will protect not only you but your appliances as well.

 The Reliance Controls 51410C Pro is a great option for anyone looking for a heavy-duty transfer switch.